Discovering Brazil: Journey with Krisley!

 Traditional food of Brazil

-Churrasco a beloved Brazilian barbecue technique that embraces a rich tradition of grilling.
+Flaming grill with three pieces of grilled meat and vegitables Churrasco a beloved Brazilian barbecue technique that embraces a rich tradition of grilling.
 In this culinary art, succulent pieces, tantalizing slices, hearty steaks, and flavorful chops of various meats, including beef, veal, lamb, pork, and chicken.
 Are meticulously skewered and slow-grilled over an open wood fire.

 Moqueca a Brazilian seafood stew featuring a base of palm oil and coconut milk or olive oil.
 It can be combined with fish, shrimp, or both.
 This dish is traditionally cooked in clay pots with vegetables and herbs, and it’s commonly served over rice.
 Its origins date back to 300 years ago.
 Influenced by Portuguese introduction of coconuts and African slaves introducing palm oil to Brazilian cuisine.